hexawyz/NetUnicodeInfo/README.md

 Compiling and using the project
 -------------------------------
 ### Using the UnicodeInformation library
+Grab the latest version of the package on NuGet: https://www.nuget.org/packages/UnicodeInformation/.
-Using the library is as easy as including it in your project.
-You will find all the good stuff in the System.Unicode namespace.
+Once the library is installed in your project, you will find everything you need in the System.Unicode namespace.

 Let's see a simple example: